History of the Republic of Venice: 17th century

 In 1617, whether on his own initiative, or supported by his king, the Spanish viceroy of Naples, the Duke of Osuna attempted to break Venetian dominance.
 He sent a naval squadron to the Adriatic, leading to the Battle of Ragusa.
-Rumours of sedition and conspiracy were meanwhile circulating in Venice, and there were disturbances between mercenaries of different nationalities enrolled for the war of Gradisca.
-The Spanish ambassador, the Marquis of Bedmar, was wise to the plot, if not the author of it.
-Informed of this by a Huguenot captain, the Ten acted promptly.
-Three "bravos" were hanged, and the Senate demanded the immediate recall of the Spanish ambassador.
+Rumours of sedition and conspiracy were meanwhile circulating in Venice, and there were disturbances between mercenaries of different nationalities enrolled for the Uskok War.
+The allegations of the supposed Bedmar Conspiracy were against the Spanish ambassador, who left Venice, and others.

 Tension with Spain increased in 1622, when Antonio Foscarini, a senator and ambassador to England, was accused of acting for foreign powers during his time as ambassador and of spying for Spain after his return.
 He was tried, acquitted of the first charge, found guilty of the second and hanged from a gallows between the columns of the Piazzetta in 1622.
 A few months later the Ten discovered that he had been the innocent victim of a plot.
 He was rehabilitated, and the news circulated around all the chancelleries of Europe.

 In 1628 Venice was involved in Italian politics for the first time in more than a century.
 On the death of Ferdinando I Gonzaga, duke of Mantua and Montferrat, the succession devolved upon a French prince, Charles of Gonzaga-Nevers.
 This changed the balance of power in northern Italy, which had until now been controlled by the Spanish through Milan.
 In the ensuing war, Venice was allied with France against the Habsburgs and Savoy.
 The Venetian army was defeated in an attempt to come to the aid of Mantua, which was under siege by German troops, and Mantua itself was savagely sacked.
 The peace which recognized Charles of Gonzaga-Nevers as duke of Mantua and Monferrato was made practically without Venice's participation.
 War brought plague in 1630.
 In 16 months 50,000 people died in Venice, one third of the population.
 The first stone of the church of Santa Maria della Salute in the city was laid as a thanks offering for the end of the plague.

 In 1638, while the Venetian fleet was cruising off Crete, a corsair fleet from Barbary consisting of 16 galleys from Algiers and Tunis entered the Adriatic.
 When the fleet returned, the corsairs repaired to the Turkish stronghold of Valona.
 The Venetian commander Marino Cappello attacked the corsairs, bombarded the forts and captured their galleys, freeing 3,600 prisoners.
 The sultan reacted to the bombardment of his fortress by arresting the Venetian bailo (ambassador) in Constantinople, Alvise Contarini.
 War was momentarily averted and the matter settled by diplomacy; however, six years later the Ottoman attack against Candia, the main Cretan port, left no easy terms to resort to.
 The Cretan War lasted for some 25 years and was the dominant question of the whole Republic's history in the 17th century.